Alexander Lindsay in the Midlands

 You must be able to see the course this will probably assume.
 Both sides in this action will be seeking to cross examine this man [Alexander Lindsay] as to certain transactions, and it will be difficult to shut out those questions.
 I fear to go on would be an immense waste of time.

-Again Mr Stoddard objected, but the Registrar remarked, “Don’t you see your client is only a pawn in the game?”
+Again Mr Stoddard objected, but the Registrar remarked, “Don’t you see your client is only a pawn in the game?”— The Birmingham Gazette and Express, 23rd February 1905, p.
+3

 I can’t help feeling that the Registrar, Official Receiver, and the lawyers present had seen this sort of situation before, and knew exactly what was going on, but couldn’t come out and say it because they had to stick to their official roles, reacting to evidence rather than pointing fingers.

 Poor Alexander Lindsay.
 He was obviously involved in something dodgy, and whether he knew it going in or not, he had borne the brunt of it.
 Later on in the hearing, one of the creditors pipes up and says that the whole thing had been “a swindle from beginning to end”.
-Frustratingly, though a date is given for the next hearing (April 10th), I haven’t been able to find any record of it, nor any further hearings relating to the case, so at this point it’s impossible to know more about Alexander Lindsay’s immediate fate.
+A date is given for his next hearing (April 10th).
+The single newspaper report I’ve been able to find of this April hearing merely states that Alexander “was re-examined by the Official Receiver in regard to certain assets and business transactions with various people”, after which “The examination was concluded.”
+Evidently it had run out of drama by this point.
+I don’t know anything more about Alexander Lindsay’s immediate fate.

 There are two more angles on the story to explore, though.
 One is Alexander’s novel, The Alias, which can’t be taken as evidence but does have some parallels with the case; the other is Mr Sidney Fowler Wright.